2019 Oz Trails Off-Road: Women of Oz

-Stay tuned for our 2019 Dedication Announcement!
-We will raise a pint on Saturday, October 12th at 6:45p on the Main Stage.
+Raise a pint to the Women of Oz, October 12th at 6:45p on the Adventure Subaru Main Stage.

-2018 Dedication Tim Scott – OG MTB in the Oz
+2018 Oz Trails Off-Road: Tim Scott – OG MTB in the Oz

 There’s been a lot of national press in the last five years about the incredible growth of mountain bike trails and culture in Northwest Arkansas, but most people don’t realize that, thanks to Scott’s support as a land manager, The Natural State was one of the early adopters of mountain biking when the sport was still in its infancy.